matomo-org/matomo-for-wordpress/readme.txt

 * Easily give your colleagues access to your reports if / when needed
 * Easily exclude certain roles, visitors and pages from being tracked
 * Supports WordPress Multisite.
 (Note: Tag Manager feature does not work in MultiSite.)
+* Import historical data from Google Analytics or WP Statistics

 **[Premium paid features:](https://plugins.matomo.org/premium?wp=1)**